 All work and no play will leave your dog feeling bored and tired.
 Your pup needs a break from the drudgery of the business day.
 Toys are an excellent answer for their boredom, but you want to be respectful of your coworkers’ time and space, give your dog something that doesn’t leave a mess or make loud noises.
 It’s a tall order, but the good news is that KONG Club has you covered.

 - The Right Toy for The Job– Complex toys like puzzles with hidden treats can be a great source of quiet entertainment.
-Look to our KONG Club for toys, gifts, and instructions on how to combat doggy boredom.
+Reach out to KONG Club trainers to figure out the right KONG toys and instructions on how to combat doggy boredom.

 - Treats are a Must– Bring treats your dog loves to create positive reinforcement, making your dog more receptive to the office.
 A stuffed KONG Classic is another great way to reward them for behaving at work.